ros-navigation/navigation2/sphinx_doc/tutorials/docs/writing_new_nav2planner_plugin.rst

     <nav2_core plugin="${prefix}/global_planner_plugin.xml" />
   </export>

-5. Put the package in a ROS2 workspace and compile.
+5. Compile and it should be registered.
+Next, we'll use this plugin.

 3- Pass the plugin name through params file
 -------------------------------------------

-To enable the plugin, we need to modify the ``nav2_params.yml`` file as below
+To enable the plugin, we need to modify the ``nav2_params.yaml`` file as below

 replace following params